The Path to 9/11: Alleged assassination opportunities not used by Clinton

 Critics claim many inaccuracies in the film, including the depiction of the Clinton administration.
-For example in one scene, former National Security Advisor Sandy Berger is portrayed as unwilling to approve a plan to take out a surrounded Osama bin Laden.
+For example, in one scene, former National Security Advisor Sandy Berger is portrayed as unwilling to approve a plan to take out a surrounded Osama bin Laden.
 He leaves it to former CIA Director George Tenet to decide if he will take responsibility.
-In the original version of the film, Berger hangs up the phone on Tenet, and Tenet calls off the operation.
+In the original version of the film, Berger hangs up the phone on Tenet, and Tenet calls off the operation:

-Nowrasteh has said that the abrupt hang-up portrayed was not in the script and was instead improvised.
+Cyrus Nowrasteh, script writer for the film, has said that the abrupt hang-up portrayed was not in the script and was instead improvised.
 It was later removed from the version shown in the United States.
 When asked if he thought of the script as a "historical document," Nowrasteh has responded:

 Anti-terrorism expert Richard Clarke said the film was "180 degrees from what happened" and made the following criticisms of the film: